What must a person do to go to heaven? The answer is quite obvious in the Bible. God has put a semi-truck load of verses there with the answer.

 Many Christians react to this by looking the other way when the b-word is used.
 It's as if the b-word does not exist.
 When they read the b-word in the Bible, they rush by it.
 When they talk about salvation they ignore the b-word and insert their toy truck.

-When you read the Bible and come across the b-word (believe), it will make more sense if you replace it with the word, "trust".
+When you read the Bible and come across the b-word (believe), it will make more sense and be more accurate to the original meaning if you replace it with the word, "trust".
 The Bible teaches that a person is saved by trusting Jesus.
 God wants us to trust Him and His Son.

 God's semi-truck looks like this.
 For thousands of years God promised His people that He would send a Messiah to rescue and restore them.
 Not only did He come, He also died for our sins, came back to life, and is present today to help us.
 Those who trust this invisible Rescuer, the very son of God, will be saved.
 Those who don't won't.